 Another one of our favorite small kitchen makeovers is to build these handy undersink roll-out trays in a weekend.
 You can tackle this project with simple carpentry tools and some careful measuring.

 This kitchen makeover includes four weekend kitchen upgrades—a new sink and faucet, a stainless steel backsplash, classy track lighting and open shelves.
 Each one will make your kitchen feel brighter and fresher, especially if you have a small kitchen.
 And you save a ton when you do it yourself.

 After: Strategic Illumination

 Our favorite part of this redo is the new lighting because, well, every kitchen needs good lighting!
-We’ll show you how to use one of your weekends to install a low-voltage track lighting system to brighten dimly lit countertops.
+This low-voltage track lighting system really brightens dimly lit countertops.

 Before: Reader’s Kitchen Remodel in Progress

 Ok, so reader Mike Helsel’s kitchen remodel took longer than a weekend, but he worked on each project throughout the process (including removing a wall!) during free evenings.
 “To take on a very ambitious kitchen remodel, I had the help of my young daughter and my very forgiving wife.” — Mike Helsel.

 “Here is my kitchen remodel.
 The total project cost $4,100.
 I built the cabinets from cherry wood that I got from a local farmer for $75.
 The biggest expense was the black Ubatuba granite countertop at the price of $2,200 (which is actually cheap for that material).
 During the remodel we were only without a sink or a stove for two days total.
 I worked on the project at night, from approximately 9:00 to 11:00pm,” Mike says.